 4.2.1.
 Dynamin does not drive scission

 Some studies have suggested that dynamin-like Vps1 localizes to endoytic sites, and affects the scission mechanism: Nannapaneni et al(Nannapaneni et al. 2010)., find that the lifetimes of Las17, Sla1, Abp1 increase in the absence of Vps1.
 Rooij et al (Rooij et al. 2010)., find that Rvs167 lifetimes increase, and are recruited in fewer patches to the cell cortex.
 On the other hand, vps1Δ did not increase the scission failure rate of rvs167Δ in other studies (Kishimoto et al. 2011), and did not co-localize with endocytic proteins (Goud Gadila et al. 2017).
 If Vps1 was to affect scission, the number of failed scission events should increase in vps1Δ cells, but I do not find so, confirming other studies (Kishimoto et al. 2011).
-Vp1 tagged with super-folded GFP and imaged in TIRF does not form cortical patches that co-localize with Abp1-mCherry (data from Andrea Picco, not shown).
-GFP-tagging could affect the recruitment of Vps1 to endocytic sites while maintaining its role in other cellular processes like vesicular trafficking.
+Vps1 tagged with GFP and imaged in TIRF does not form cortical patches that co-localize with Abp1-mCherry (data from Andrea Picco, not shown).
+GFP-tagging could affect the recruitment of Vps1 to endocytic sites while maintaining its role in other pathways of vesicular trafficking.
 Membrane movement and scission dynamics are however, unchanged in the absence of Vps1.
-If loss of Vps1 prevented or delayed scission, the membrane would continue to invaginate longer than WT lengths, and Sla1 movements of over 140nm would be measured.
+If loss of Vps1 prevented or delayed scission, the membrane would continue to invaginate longer than WT lengths, and Sla1 movements of over 140nm should be observed.
 Rvs centroid movement would likely also be affected: a bigger jump inwards could indicate that that a longer membrane has been cut.
-That there are no changes in the behaviour of coat and scission markers indicates that if Vps1 is recruited to sites, it is not necessary for Rvs localization or function, and is not necessary for scission.
+My observation that there are no changes in the behaviour of coat and scission markers indicates that even if Vps1 is recruited to endocytic sites, it is not necessary for Rvs localization or function, and is not necessary for scission.

 4.2.2 Lipid hydrolysis is not the primary cause of membrane scission

 The synaptojanin-mediated scission model predicts that forces generated by a lipid phase- boundary causes scission (Liu et al. 2006).
+Inp52 localizes to the top of invaginations right before scission, consistent with a role in vesicle formation (Fig.3.6).
 Synaptojanin-like Inp51 is not seen to localize to the cellular cortex, but cytoplasmic concentration measured by FCS is low (Boeke et al. 2014), suggesting low levels of expression that are likely not detected by our imaging method.
-Inp52 localizes to the top of invaginations right before scission, consistent with a role in vesicle formation (Fig.3.6).
 Predictions of the lipid model do not, however, match our observations.

 First, vesicle scission is expected to occur at the interphase of the hydrolyzed and non-hydrolyzed lipid.
 Since the BAR scaffold covers the membrane tube, this interphase would be at the top of the area covered by Rvs.
 Kukulski et al. (Kukulski et al. 2012) have shown that vesicles undergo scission at 1/3 the invagination length from the base: that is, vesicles generated by the lipid boundary would be smaller than have been measured.
-Second, removing forces generated by lipid hydrolysis by deleting synaptojanins should increase invagination lengths, since scission would be delayed or fail without those forces.
+Second, removing forces generated by lipid hydrolysis by deleting synaptojanins should increase invagination lengths, since scission would be delayed or it would fail without those forces.
 Deletion of Inp51 and Inp52 does not change the invagination lengths: Sla1 movement does not increase.
 That the position of the vesicle formed is also unchanged compared to WT is indicated by the magnitude of the jump into the cytoplasm of the Rvs centroid.